-Today I am doing the happy dance because two of my children come home from nearly two weeks away at camp – over a thousand miles away!
+Today I am doing a happy dance because two of my children come home from nearly two weeks away at camp – over a thousand miles away!

 The last time one of my kids was so far away for this long was 3 years ago.
-I learned a lot from that experience and was determined not to repeat the same mistakes this time.
+I learned a lot about summer camp survival from that experience.
+I was determined not to repeat the same mistakes this time.

 The biggest mistake I made with our summer camp experience in 2010 was that I relied primarily on phone conversations with the camp to determine if the food situation was going to be appropriate for my child.
 I heard what I wanted to hear and that proved to be disastrous.

 This time, I took nothing for granted and made sure that all the bases had been covered upfront.

 The verdict is in and I’m so happy to report that the results are good this time – no tearful calls home with complaints about being so tired from the processed carb-heavy camp food that they can’t get out of bed (normally my kids are up and at ’em very early every morning – even on weekends – no morning brain fog on a Traditional Diet!).